MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/attack-surface-reduction-rules-deployment.md

 >[!Note]
 >
->If you have a Microsoft Microsoft 365 Security E5 or A5, Windows E5 or A5 license, the following link will open the Microsoft Defender 365  Reports > [Attack surface reductions](https://security.microsoft.com/asr?viewid=detections) > Detections tab.
+>If you have a Microsoft Microsoft 365 Security E5 or A5, Windows E5 or A5 license, the following link opens the Microsoft Defender 365  Reports > [Attack surface reductions](https://security.microsoft.com/asr?viewid=detections) > Detections tab.

 #### Configuration tab